US files for warrants to seize dozens more Venezuela-linked oil tankers, sources say

 Follow topic:

-LONDON, Jan 13 - The U.S. government has filed for court warrants to seize dozens more tankers linked to the Venezuelan oil trade, four sources familiar with the matter said, as Washington consolidates control of oil shipments in and out of the South American country.
+WASHINGTON - The US government has filed for court warrants to seize dozens more tankers linked to the Venezuelan oil trade, four sources familiar with the matter said, as Washington consolidates control of oil shipments in and out of the South American country.

-The U.S. military and Coast Guard have seized five vessels in recent weeks in international waters that were either carrying Venezuelan oil or have done so in the past.
-The seizures were part of Washington's campaign to force Venezuelan President Nicolas Maduro out of power that culminated in U.S. forces capturing him on January 3.
+The US military and Coast Guard have seized five vessels in recent weeks in international waters that were either carrying Venezuelan oil or have done so in the past.
+The seizures were part of Washington’s campaign to force former Venezuelan President Nicolas Maduro out of power that culminated in US forces capturing him on Jan 3.

 Since then, the administration of President Donald Trump has said it plans to control Venezuela’s oil resources indefinitely as it seeks to rebuild the country’s dilapidated oil industry.

-Trump imposed a blockade to prevent sanctioned tankers from shipping Venezuelan oil in December that brought exports close to a standstill.
-Shipments have resumed this week under U.S. supervision.
+Mr Trump imposed a blockade to prevent sanctioned tankers from shipping Venezuelan oil in December 2025 that brought exports close to a standstill.
+Shipments have resumed this week under US supervision.

 The Department of Justice did not immediately respond to a request for comment.

-There has been a pause in U.S. action to seize vessels since Friday, the sources said.
-Action could resume against vessels and cargoes not authorized by the U.S., they said.
+There has been a pause in US action to seize vessels since Jan 9, the sources said.
+Action could resume against vessels and cargoes not authorised by the US, they said.

-The Department of Defense, together with other U.S. agencies, would "hunt down and interdict ALL dark fleet vessels transporting Venezuelan oil at the time and place of our choosing", Pentagon spokesperson Sean Parnell said on Friday on X.
+The Department of Defence, together with other US agencies, would “hunt down and interdict ALL dark fleet vessels transporting Venezuelan oil at the time and place of our choosing”, Pentagon spokesperson Sean Parnell said on Jan 9 on X.

-The Department of Justice was "monitoring several other vessels for similar enforcement action", U.S. Attorney General Pam Bondi said on social media on January 7, after the seizure of the Bella-1 tanker, which was empty of any cargo and the first time in recent memory that the U.S. military has seized a Russian-flagged vessel.
+The Department of Justice was “monitoring several other vessels for similar enforcement action”, US Attorney-General Pam Bondi said on social media on Jan 7, after the seizure of the Bella-1 tanker, which was empty of any cargo and the first time in recent memory that the US military has seized a Russian-flagged vessel.

 Russia, like Venezuela, relies on the shadow fleet to carry oil that is under sanctions.